OpenInternet/System_Administrator_Guide_Text/en/best_practices/network_security/index.md

 - **Require Users to Authenticate:** users must authenticate their claimed identities on all IT resources and data repositories.
 During the first instance of access with a new account, the initial password must be changed by the individual responsible for the account, in compliance with the defined password policy.
 Enable 2-factor Authentication.
 (Refer to Chapter 2 on Password Policy)
 - **Limit Log-on Attempts:** The organization facilities must limit the number of log-on attempts to five (5).
 This helps to prevent guessing of authentication data.
 Where round-the-clock system administration service is available, system administrator intervention will be required to clear a locked account.
 Where round-the-clock system administration service is not available, accounts will remain locked out for at least ten (10) minutes.
 - **User Account Review:** When system users are no longer part of an organization, or their duties change, their account access must be appropriately modified or terminated.
 Requests to change access privileges must be signed and forwarded to the appropriate designated individual by the responsible manager.
-Create a process to regularly review and audit user account access to IT systems & data repositories- this initiative may closely tie in with your organization’s employee onboarding and termination process to take the necessary action of account creation, modification or deletion.
+Create a process to regularly review and audit user account access to IT systems and data repositories- this initiative may closely tie in with your organization’s employee onboarding and termination process to take the necessary action of account creation, modification or deletion.
 - Use of the **default “Guest” accounts is strongly discouraged** on servers and workstations but, if needed, these accounts must conform to the naming conventions and the password policy established in this policy.
 Additional measures, such as disabling, renaming, or decoying these standard accounts, should be employed.
 - **Administer Data Properly:** Establish procedures to disable lost or stolen passwords and monitor systems to look for stolen or shared accounts.